Apple Music: 2018

-Availability on other platforms

-In November 2015, Apple launched the Android version of Apple Music, touted by reporters as Apple's first "real" or "user-centric" Android app.
-The app was updated in April 2017 to match the service's iOS 10 design.
-On November 30, 2018, Apple added support for Apple Music on Amazon Echo speakers, after previously only being accessible on Apple's own HomePod speakers.
+2019

 On September 5, 2019, Apple released the first version of an Apple Music web player in beta.
 The web player gives users full access to their music libraries along with similar features from the Apple Music app, while it is missing key features that are expected to be added later.
 A Windows 11 app was released in beta in January 2023, to replace the aging iTunes for Windows.

+At Apple's WWDC for IOS 13, Apple revealed time-synced lyrics in Apple Music powered by both Musixmatch and Genius, Apple also released syllable-lyrics, where they scroll across the screen as it's sung later.

+On November 15, 2019, Apple released a new Apple Music feature called Apple Music Replay, which is a year-end playlist showing users the tracks, artists, genres, and albums they have listened to the most over the entire year, a feature similar to Spotify Wrapped.
+It has since been updated so that users can view monthly listening statistics in addition to year-end.
+On November 20, 2019, Apple introduced Apple Music for Business, offering customized playlists for partnered retailers, while also revealing that the platform's catalog now hosted over 60 million songs.